udaysol/Gender-Recognition/README.md

-# G-recognition through Voice
+# Gender Recognition through Voice

-**G-recognition through Voice** is a machine learning-based project designed to predict a speaker's gender based on audio input.
+**Gender Recognition through Voice** is a machine learning-based project designed to predict a speaker's gender based on audio input.
 This system is built using Python and supports both single and batch predictions.
 It includes tools for feature extraction, data preparation, and model training, allowing users to either use the pre-trained model or train the model themselves.

 > **Note**: This project is a work in progress and not yet fully complete.